 - x = Order of the reaction for hydrogen peroxide, unitless

-There are many ways to explore the chemistry of the iodine clock reaction.
-The details of the reaction mechanisms can be studied by varying the concentrations of other reactants, in addition to hydrogen peroxide.
+This is not the only way of exploring the chemistry of the iodine clock reaction!
+The details of the reaction mechanisms can be studied by varying the concentrations of other reactants, in addition to hydrogen peroxide, too.
 And it is ideal for investigating the effect of temperature on reaction rates.
 Some of these areas are touched on in the Variations.
 Now, let's get started.

 Terms and Concepts